 Anxious Partners with Avoidant Partners

 Shorthand for the Avoidant style: Characterized by a strong sense of independence and self-sufficiency.
-May downplay the importance of relationships and avoid emotional intimacy.
+They may downplay the importance of relationships and avoid emotional intimacy.
 Can appear aloof, distant, or emotionally detached.

 The Pursuit-Withdrawal Dance